anilsathyan7/Portrait-Segmentation/README.md

 ### Portrait Segmentaion Using Mediapipe And Slimnet

 Mediapipe is an **open-source** framework for developing machine learning application, for **mobile**, desktop, web and IoT devices.
 It can be used to process data in various formats like **images, audio and video streams**.
-The basic idea is to construct a high-level **pipeline graph** for a ML workflow by integrating a set of modular components for individual operations like **data transformations, model inference, I/O operations**  etc.
+The basic idea is to construct a high-level **pipeline graph** for a ML workflow by integrating a set of modular components for individual operations like **data transformations, model inference, I/O operations**  etc

 **Advantages**:-